 Reading and Writing

-How we teach your children to read and write
+How we teach reading and writing

 Every child deserves success right from the start.
 We know that the sooner children learn to read, the greater their success at school.
 This is why we put reading at the heart of what we do.